 The City's Department of Human Services will continue to offer an array of programs through the Family Assistance Division for homelessness prevention services and to assist residents experiencing financial hardships with the payment of utility bills and rent.
 DHS will sustain partnerships with the San Antonio Water System (SAWS) and City Public Service (CPS Energy) to offer utility assistance programs such as Project WARM (Winter Assistance Relief Mobilization), Residential Energy Assistance Partnership (REAP), SAWS Project AGUA, Plumbers to People, Laterals to People, and the ADP (Affordability Discount Program).
 The above mentioned programs will assist rate payers at or below 125% of the federal poverty guidelines with their utilities.
 Other services include Training for Job Success that offers long-term case management where clients work to transition out of poverty by completing education goals, skills training, and search for better employment.
-In addition, DHS offers the Fair Housing Program which provides foreclosure intervention counseling, addresses tenant/landlord issues, and provides information on fair housing, fair lending and accessibility rights and additional offers free one-on-one financial counseling through its Financial Empowerment Centers.
-In FY 2019 DHS's Homeless Prevention Program anticipates serving up to 50 households/150 individuals.
+In addition, DHS offers the Fair Housing Program which provides foreclosure intervention counseling, addresses tenant/landlord issues, and provides information on fair housing, fair lending and accessibility rights and additional offers free oneon-one financial counseling through its Financial Empowerment Centers.